wodby/php/README.md

 * PHP binaries are not stripped from debug symbols
 * Some extensions do not work with `--enabled-debug` such as newrelic and blackfire
 * `PHP_FPM_LOG_LEVEL` is set to `debug` by default

+> We currently do not build -debug images to save build time

 ## Environment Variables